What happens after the newness wears off?

 These standards we set for ourselves serve as our do’s or deal makers in our romantic relationships.

-It’s true that men and women communicate differently, but we’re all human and there are some basics that facilitate healthy human interaction.
+Indeed, people communicate differently, but we’re all human, and some basics facilitate healthy human interaction.

 They apply no matter our gender and no matter what stage we are in developing a relationship.